top of page

 registration required

 Add the Equine Industry Tour to your registration package or just register for the tour as a stand alone option!
 Tours depart from the host hotel at 8 a.m. and return at approximately 4:00 p.m.
-All tour participants will visit each of the four tour stops.
 Transportation, lunch and drinks are provided.
 We recommend that you wear comfortable shoes and bring a jacket.

 Closed toed shoes are required.